Halter Raises $8 Million for Mass Production of Patented Cow Guidance Technology

 AUCKLAND, NZ -- Halter, a US, New Zealand based ag-robotics company, today announced it has raised over USD$5M dollars, to commercialise its patented technologies that shift and manage livestock, starting with cows, using an AI-powered “point and click” application in combination with proprietary “Cowgorithm” which controls how the cows are moved around the farm.

 Halter has developed a solar powered, GPS-enabled intelligent neck band – which uses sensory cue’s to direct cows - enabling farmers to shift and manage their cows remotely with a few simple swipes of a screen.
-Complex cow movements, path planning and health and heat detection is all done by the AI behind Halter’s platform.
+Complex cow movements, path planning and health and heat detection is all done by the AI underpinning Halter’s platform.

 Using Halter’s app, farmers are able to set schedules where herds are guided to-and-from the milk shed, receive alerts when cows are showing signs of poor health or distress, and set virtual fences keeping cows out of rivers and drains.
-The latter point is particularly important, because inadvertent contamination of NZ waterways is a huge environmental issue – now solved by Halter.
+The latter point is particularly important, because inadvertent contamination of waterways globally is a huge environmental issue – now solved by Halter.

 “We’re looking to provide technology for the future of dairy farming globally,” said Craig Piggott, Halter founder and CEO.
 “Every day, we talk to incredible farmers who are looking for ways to meet increasing food demands while running an environmentally sustainable operation and near continuously monitoring the health and wellbeing of their herd.
 It’s a constant juggle that involves working huge hours.”